Flying the friendly skies doesn’t need to be turbulent for people with disabilities.

 “We are currently working through options to make ours as much of a touch-free airport as we can be,” says Craig Williams, airport director for the Kalamazoo/Battle Creek International Airport.
 “While this initiative was born of the COVID pandemic, its benefits will help make the airport more accessible to people with disabilities.”

-At the Grand Rapids airport, Abbas says key to educate and restore confidence in air travel due to COVID are intertwined with the following:
+Abbas says key tactics to educate and restore confidence in air travel due to COVID are intertwined with the following:

 - Reliance on continuous cleaning protocols to disinfect and sanitize high-traffic areas for airport employees, tenants, and guests, including bathrooms, airline kiosks, TSA bins, etc.